SchlutowSM2Group/BLDFM/docs/source/overview.rst

 Additional subpackages
 ----------------------

-1. ``runs``
+1.  :ref:`runs <runs>`
-    Provides example workflows and pre-configured scripts to demonstrate the usage of the package.
-These scripts showcase how to combine the core modules (`pbl_model`, `solver`, and `utils`) for practical applications, such as footprint modeling or dispersion analysis.
+    provides example workflows and pre-configured scripts to demonstrate the usage of the package.
+These scripts showcase how to combine the core modules (:py:mod:`src.pbl_model`, :py:mod:`src.solver`, and :py:mod:`src.utils`) for practical applications, such as footprint modeling or dispersion analysis.

     **Features:**
        - Example configurations for common use cases.
        - Demonstrates integration of vertical profiles, transport solvers, and diagnostics.

-2. ``tests``
+2.  :ref:`tests <tests>`
-    Contains the test suite for validating the functionality and accuracy of the package.
-The tests ensure that the core modules (`pbl_model`, `solver`, and `utils`) work as expected and provide a framework for extending test coverage.
+    contains the test suite for validating the functionality and accuracy of the package.
+The tests ensure that the core modules (:py:mod:`src.pbl_model`, :py:mod:`src.solver`, and :py:mod:`src.utils`) work as expected and provide a framework for extending test coverage.

     **Features:**
        - Unit tests for individual functions.